microbit-foundation/dev-docs/latest-revision/latest-revision-editors.md

 If an unknown micro:bit version is detected, but that micro:bit already contains MicroPython at a newer version than the one the editor knows about use the serial port to flash just the python script to the [filesystem](https://bbcmicrobitmicropython.readthedocs.io/en/latest/filesystem.html)

-This gives a teacher or facilitator who is unable to update their editors (for example due to IT restrictions), but who CAN update the base hex file on the micro:bit, the chance to quickly fix the problem while updating the editor in the background.
+This gives a teacher or facilitator who is unable to update their editors (for example due to IT restrictions), but who *can* update the base hex file on the micro:bit, the chance to quickly fix the problem while updating the editor in the background.

 ## Hex file compatibility